herurmdn7/Credit-Cards-User-Segmentation/README.md

 ### 4. Data
 - **Source**: Credit card transaction data sourced from **BigQuery**.
-- **Data Cleaning**: The dataset was cleaned to remove missing values and outliers.
-Unnecessary columns were dropped to improve model performance.
+- **Data Cleaning**:
+  - There were no duplicate records in the dataset.
+  - Missing values were found in the `payments` and `minimum_payments` columns, totaling 159 missing values, accounting for 3% of the data.
+  - Since the missing values constituted less than 5% of the dataset, the rows containing missing values were dropped.
 - **Structure**: The dataset contains information about credit card usage behavior, including transaction amounts, frequency, and various spending categories.

 ---